Date(s) - June 7, 2019 - June 13, 2019

 If you have any questions about what transmission you are qualified to attend, or if you were practicing an earlier version of Rinpoche’s path and want to see how your practice fits with the current Path of Liberation, please email email@example.com.

 For those who meet the requirements for Path of Liberation Transmission 3 & 4, Mingyur Rinpoche will also offer teachings on the intermediate states known in Tibetan Buddhism as the bardos.
 Each of these six forms of experience (the state of meditation, the dream state, the state of deep sleep, the death process, the interval between death and rebirth, and the process of rebirth) presents a unique chance to discover the heart of enlightenment in the midst of the present moment.
-Rinpoche will also teach on the practice of meditation to prepare the mind for death, basing his instructions on his own near-death experience while on wandering retreat.
+Rinpoche’s teachings will be drawn from his new book, In Love With the World: A Monk’s Journey through the Bardos of Living and Dying.

-The daily schedule will include teaching sessions with Mingyur Rinpoche as well as six to eight hours of meditation per day (practiced in twenty- to thirty-minute sessions).
+The daily schedule will include teaching sessions with Mingyur Rinpoche and Khenpo Kunga as well as six to eight hours of meditation per day (practiced in twenty- to thirty-minute sessions).
 The retreat will also include periods of silence, group discussions, and opportunities to have individual interviews with Tergar Lamas and Instructors.

 Yongey Mingyur Rinpoche is a much-loved and accomplished Tibetan Buddhist meditation teacher.
 With a rare ability to present the ancient wisdom of Tibet in a fresh, engaging manner, Rinpoche’s profound teachings and playful sense of humor have endeared him to students around the world.
 His first book, The Joy of Living: Unlocking the Secret and Science of Happiness, debuted on the New York Times bestseller list and has been translated into over twenty languages.
 In early June 2011, Mingyur Rinpoche walked out of his monastery in Bodhgaya, India and began a ‘wandering retreat’ through the Himalayas and the plains of India that lasted four and a half years.
 When not attending to the monasteries under his care in India and Nepal, Rinpoche spends time each year traveling and teaching worldwide.
 Read more…